jbreckmckye/nortis/blog/README.md

 static RenderContext ctx = { 0 };
 ```

+Every frame we will invert the `bufferID` which means we can seamlessly work on one frame whilst the other is being
-The key thing is that the `bufferID` gets swapped every frame, and the `p_primitive` starts at the beginning of the
+displayed.
+A key detail is that the `p_primtive` is constantly kept pointed at the next byte in the current
-current `primitivesBuffer` and is incremented every time we allocate space from it.
+`primitivesBuffer`.
+It is imperative this is incremented every time a primitive is allocated, and reset at the end
+of every frame.

 Like all C programs we need a `main`.
 The actual arguments are not populated with anything useful but PSX toolchains are
 picky about the signature here: